fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

     <Image.GestureRecognizers>      <TapGestureRecognizer x:Name="DetailsGesture"                        CommandParameter="{Binding}"                        Tapped="DetailsGesture_OnTapped" />    </Image.GestureRecognizers>

-These event’s handle are not friendly for who want implement MVVM pattern, to solve it was create the “ICommand” that allow to call the associate action.
+These events' handler are not friendly for who want to implement MVVM pattern, to solve it is necessary to create the “ICommand” that allows to call the associate action.
 This way we need to define the ICommand for each option as following:

     public ICommand LikeCommand { get; private set; }    public ICommand FavoriteCommand { get; private set; }    public ICommand ShareCommand { get; private set; }    public ICommand SessionDetailsCommand { get; private set; }

-And in the constructor is required to initialize each one, as following:
+And in the constructor it is required to initialize each one, as following:

      public SessionViewModel()        {            Sessions = new ObservableCollection<Session>();            LikeCommand = new Command(ApplyLike);            FavoriteCommand = new Command(ApplyFavorite);            ShareCommand = new Command(Share);            SessionDetailsCommand = new Command(SeeSessionDetails);        }
 Where each method above is defined by: